-RGBA_" prefix in the Render Settings AOV tab.
-For example, if the light group name is “red”, then the AOV name should be “
+RGBA_" (you can use any LPE AOV name (custom or built-in)) in the Render Settings AOV tab.
+For example, if the light group name is “red”, then the AOV name would be “

 Light Group Example

-In this example a volume is lit by three lights, a blue, a red and a green light.
-The blue and the red one have different AOV light groups defined while the green light does not belong to any groups.
+In this example, a volume is lit by three lights, a blue, a red and a green light.
+The blue and the red one have different AOV light groups defined while the green light does not belong to any group.